KLoverTony/MagicFramework/AeternusFaith/Documentation/AeternusFaithRC1Plan.md

 RC1 target:
 - define the circle and one ritual
-- likely first ritual should stabilize or soothe a soul/spirit rather than create a complex new pawn type
+- first implemented ritual is `Animate Reliquary Warden`, an armored skeletal guardian rite using a corpse plus plate/flak armor
 - deeper guardian/aura mechanics can follow after the soul system is stable

 ### Shroudhymn